jhroemer/jhroemer.github.io/blog/2023-06-23-fine-grained-reactivity.md

 })
 ```

 The example start by defining two signals, and for a greeting and one for a name.
 Then we create a few buttons that call the write functions, so that we can change the values.
 We then a heading element and the buttons to the dom.
 Finally, we call `createEffect` and supply a function that set the text content on the heading to a template string that calls `greet` and `name`.

-What happens is that when you press one of the buttons, the button will call the write function on the signal, which will run the `execute` function of any observers.
+What happens is that when you press one of the buttons, the button will call the `write` function on the signal, which will run the `execute` function of any observers.
 The effect that updates the text content on the heading is a subscriber, due to it's use of the read function.
 Hence, when the value is changed the H1 text content will change accordingly.

 And there we have it, a very simple reactivity implementation that works without any black magic.
-You can go ahead and copy paste the individual pieces into your console, and you should have a heading and a few buttons that will work.
+You can go ahead and copy paste the individual pieces into your console, and you should have a heading and a few buttons that use reactivity to do the DOM updates.

 Thanks to [Ryan Carniato](https://twitter.com/RyanCarniato) and [Kelvin Omereshone](https://twitter.com/Dominus_Kelvin) for the inspiration.